Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime: Conclusion

 \section{Conclusion}

-In this paper, we studied the FCFS $GI/GI/N$ queue in the Halfin-Whitt regime.
-We proved that under minor technical conditions the associated sequence of steady-state queue length distributions, normalized by $n^{\frac{1}{2}}$, is tight.
-We derived an upper bound for the large deviation exponent of the limiting steady-state queue length matching that conjectured in \cite{GM.08}, and proved a matching lower bound for the case of Poisson arrivals.
-We also derived the first non-trivial bounds for the diffusion process studied in \cite{R.09}. \\ Our main proof technique was the derivation of new and simple bounds for the FCFS $GI/GI/n$ queue.
-Our bounds are of a structural nature, hold for all $n$ and all times $t \geq 0$, and have intuitive closed-form representations as the suprema of certain natural processes which converge weakly to Gaussian processes.
-Our upper and lower bounds also exhibit a certain duality relationship, and exemplify a general methodology which may be useful for analyzing a variety of queueing systems. \\ This work leaves many interesting directions for future research.
-One pressing question is whether or not $\lbrace n^{-\frac{1}{2}} \big( Q^n(\infty) - n \big)^+, n \geq 1 \rbrace$ has a \emph{unique} weak limit.
-Similarly, although Corollary\ \ref{joshubound1} shows that the diffusion process $\hat{Q}_1(t)$ is distributionally bounded over time, it is unknown whether $\hat{Q}_1(t)$ has a well-defined steady-state distribution.
-Furthermore, should $\lbrace n^{-\frac{1}{2}} \big( Q^n(\infty) - n \big)^+, n \geq 1 \rbrace$ have a unique weak limit and $\hat{Q}_1(t)$ have a well-defined steady-state, must the two coincide?
-We note that similar questions (on the order of fluid, as opposed to diffusion, scaling) were investigated in \cite{KR.10}. \\ It is an open challenge to extend our techniques to more general models.
-For example, it would be interesting to generalize our lower bounds to non-Poisson arrival processes, as was done in \cite{GM.08} for the special case of processing times with finite support.
-It would also be interesting to generalize our bounds to systems with abandonments ($GI/GI/n + GI$).
-This setting is practically important, as the main application of the H-W regime has been to the study of call-centers, for which customer abandonments are an important modeling component \cite{AAM.07}.
-For some interesting steps along these lines the reader is referred to the recent paper \cite{DH.10}.
+In this paper, we studied the FCFS $\mathit{GI}/\mathit{GI}/n$ queue in the Halfin--Whitt regime.
+We proved that under minor technical conditions the associated sequence of steady-state queue length distributions, normalized by $n^{{1/2}}$, is tight.
+We derived an upper bound for the large deviation exponent of the limiting steady-state queue length matching that conjectured in \cite{GM08}, and proved a matching lower bound for the case of Poisson arrivals.
+We also derived the first nontrivial bounds for the weak limit process studied in \cite{R09}.
+Our main proof technique was the derivation of new and simple bounds for the FCFS $\mathit{GI}/\mathit{GI}/n$ queue, which are of a structural nature, and exemplify a general methodology which may be useful for analyzing a variety of queueing systems.